 For an extra London edge, go for the brightly-coloured rainbow Arepas – buns coloured with things like beetroot and spinach – they look great on the ‘gram.

 There’s also a hidden meaning behind the brightly coloured Venezuelan classics.
 Owner Joel Ferrera pioneered them out of a desire to spread positivity about Venezuela, after fleeing the economic crisis in 2016.

-As if you needed anything more to love about this Maltby Street fave, they also do plenty of vegan and vegetarian options, and all ingredients are gluten free.
+As if you needed anything more to love about this Maltby Street fave, they also do plenty of vegan and vegetarian options, and all ingredients are gluten-free.

-It’s no wonder… one taste of these mouthwatering gyoza and you’ll certainly be wanting to keep them all to yourself.
+Gyoza Guys’ dumplings are so delicious that they’ve had to introduce a “no sharing” rule to stop disputes.
+It’s no wonder… one taste of these mouth-watering gyoza and you’ll certainly be wanting to keep them all to yourself.

 If gyoza aren’t your thing (shock horror), then perhaps you can be tempted by some alternatives like pho, bibimbap or bun cha salad.

 Anyone looking for a vegan option in the market should head straight for Degchi.
 They market themselves as a Biryani Bar – something you’ll see written pride of place across the front of their stand.

 They serve boxes of biryani in portions that can only be described as generous considering the reasonable price.
 You’re going to make your meat-eating friends jealous, no doubt, but lucky for them there are a couple meat options too.